MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/03-NFT Collections/how-to-get-all-the-nfts-from-a-collection.md

 }
 ```

-Congratulations 🥳 you just got all the NFTs from a collection with just a few lines of code using the Moralis NFT API!
+Congratulations 🥳 you just got all the NFTs from a collection with just a few lines of code using the Moralis Wallet API!

 ## Youtube Video